Chizurin/Homelab/minecraft/README.md

 kubectl describe secret minecraft-secret -n minecraft
 ```

-Verify the `cfPageUrl` is a valid, publicly accessible CurseForge modpack page (not a private or deleted pack).
+Verify the `pageUrl` is a valid, publicly accessible CurseForge modpack page (not a private or deleted pack).

 ### Friends can't connect